 - Rolex Daytona (steel and bicolour)

 The first Nautilus Patek Philippe Nautilus Ref.
 3700/A001 was released in 1976; the original retail price for this watch was US$3,100.
 Adjusted for inflation, the original price of the watch is about US$14,000 today.

 But, today, a second-hand version of the watch sells for about US$218,000 on Chrono24.
 That’s a 1457% increase!

 He also warned that for other models and brands, you might need to wait as long as 50 years for the timepieces to appreciate in value.

 On the other hand, if the company stops producing a watch and does not announce a successor, the value of the watch will grow considerably.

-Granted, there are many examples for watches that have increased in value enormously, but like the Knight Frank report suggests, these select group of watches are the exception and not the norm.
+Granted, there are many examples of watches that have increased in value enormously, but like the Knight Frank report suggests, these select groups of watches are the exception and not the norm.

 But an important thing to take note of is that treating an old watch purely as an investment is anything but straightforward.